DiGyt/language-pragmatics/README.md

 # language-pragmatics

-This is an interactive chat experiment created for the Cognitive Modeling Groupd at the Institute for Cognitive Sciences Osnabrück.
+This is an interactive chat experiment created for the Cognitive Modeling Group at the Institute for Cognitive Sciences Osnabrück.

 Set up the project with `npm install`

-Run the project locally, run `npm run serve`
+Run the project locally with `npm run serve`

 To build the project for deployment (e.g. to Netlify), run `npm run build`